The Monmouth County Clerk runs the elections. I am running for

 When I ran for Sheriff three years ago, spending no money

-more receptive this year.
+should be much more receptive this year.

-and removed all limits on how much individuals and corporations can spend on
+"speech" and removed all limits on how much individuals and

-politics.
-At the same time, it virtually outlaws poor candidates by allowing
+corporations can spend on politics.
+At the same time, it virtually outlaws poor

-them to be excluded from publicly funded forums because of low poll numbers.
+candidates by allowing them to be excluded from publicly funded forums because

 There will never be fair elections with a Republican or

 Democrat as Clerk.
-For fair and honest elections, vote for Independent Joshua
+For Fair and Honest elections, vote for Independent Joshua

 Leinsdorf for Monmouth County Clerk.
 Please spread the word.
 Thanks for reading